jg-rp/ruby-json-p3/README.md

 gem install json_p3 -P MediumSecurity
 ```

 JSON P3 has no runtime dependencies, so `-P HighSecurity` is OK too.
+See https://guides.rubygems.org/security/ for mor information.

 ## Example